Philippe III de Thurey

-Philippe Thurey (died in Lyon 28 November 1415) was an archbishop of Lyon.
+Philippe Thurey (died in Lyon 28 November 1415) was the Roman Catholic Archbishop of Lyon from 1389 to 1415.

-The nephew William II de Thurey, himself archbishop of Lyon, Philippe was born in Narbonne to 1335 Girard Thurey and Jeanne de la Palud and was the brother of Peter Thurey, Bishop of Maillezais, and a man named Renaud, Dean of the Chapter Saint John.
+As the nephew of Guillaume II de Thurey (who had been Archbishop of Lyon from 1358 to 1365), Philippe was born in Narbonne to 1335 Girard Thurey and Jeanne de la Palud and was the brother of Pierre de Thury, Bishop of Maillezais, and a man named Renaud, Dean of the Chapter Saint John.
 He began his religious career as canon-count chapter of St. John's Cathedral in 1364, was made cantor of the chapter in 1372, and combined the same year with the title of Marshal of Fourvière.
 In 1376 he also became a canon of the chapter of Saint-Just.

-Elected Archbishop of Lyon in 1389, he immediately continues the fight of his predecessors against the influence of the king's officers and their justice in the city.
-In particular, he protests against their presence in the city, in the House of Roanne.
+Elected Archbishop of Lyon in 1389, he immediately continued the fight of his predecessors against the influence of the king's officers and their justice in the city.
+In particular, he protested against their presence in the city, in the House of Roanne.